 Monthly Categorization Audit

-Set aside 10 minutes monthly to review:
+Set aside 10 minutes monthly to review and improve:

-- Uncategorized Transactions: What patterns did you miss?
+- What patterns did you miss?

 Error Rate Tracking

-Monitor your system's accuracy:
+Monitor your system's accuracy over time:

 When to Add Rules: